department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
 collection: education
 order: 1
+description: Get help paying for college or other training.
+Find out if you qualify for VA education benefits through the GI Bill and other educational assistance programs.
 ---
 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description" >